sthDINESH/pantry_pilot/testing.md

 ## Bugs

 Github Projects was used to capture the bugs identified during development and testing.

-[Bug list](https://github.com/users/sthDINESH/projects/9/views/2?sliceBy%5Bvalue%5D=bug) for issues that were identified and resolved.
+See [Bug list](https://github.com/users/sthDINESH/projects/9/views/2?sliceBy%5Bvalue%5D=bug) for details of issues that were identified and how it was resolved.